devutkarsh/blog.github.io/content/post/getting-started-with-kubernetes-manifests.md

 NAME                      TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)    AGE s3-streamer               ClusterIP   10.105.14.47    <none>        9999/TCP   29s
 ```
-> Now this service is configured to with a cluserIP.
+> Now this service is configured with a cluster IP.
 Also, the application would be available at http://service-name:port-number/ i.e. http://s3-streamer:9999/.
-For getting an external IP, maybe I will writer some other time
+We can also get an external IP attached, but we will see that some other time.

 ### The bridge in between
-The deployment is an independent resource and so it the service.
-So we need to make sure that both are intertwined, which is taken care by the ```label``` in deployment.yaml and ```selector``` in service.yaml.
-In this way the provided selector ```app=s3-streamer``` in service yaml knows that it needs to take care all the pods with same labels while load balancing.
+The deployment is an independent resource and so is the service.
+So we need to make sure that both are intertwined, which is taken care of by the ```label``` in deployment.yaml and ```selector``` in service.yaml.
+In this way, the provided selector ```app=s3-streamer``` in service yaml knows that it needs to take care of all the pods with the same labels while load balancing.

-To test this we will create a throw away pod with curl busy box docker image-
+To test this we will create a throw-away pod using busy box docker image with curl utility installed and bash right into its shell -
 ```zsh
 kubectl run curl-test --image=radial/busyboxplus:curl -i --tty --rm
 ```